Golestan Palace, Iran - Things to Do in Golestan Palace

 Top Things to Do in Golestan Palace

-Booking Tip: Entry tickets cost around 500,000 IRR and can be purchased at the palace entrance.
-Visit early morning (9-10 AM) for the best lighting and fewer crowds.
-Photography permits require an additional fee but are worth it for the stunning mirror reflections.
+Booking Tip: Entry tickets cost around 500,000 rials and can be purchased at the main entrance.
+Visit early morning or late afternoon for the best lighting in the mirrored halls, and allow at least 3-4 hours to properly appreciate the complex.

 Getting There